SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 While there was ample counter space, it was too low for standing and too high for sitting.

 Awkward is the best word to describe it.
-For these reasons I chucked the galley, saved the teak, and kept the upper cabinets.
+For these reasons I chucked the counter, saved the teak, and kept the upper cabinets.
 COMMENT - To date I have built two sets of kitchen cabinets for our home and numerous other wood projects with a quality of construction to satisfy even my picky uncle.
 Way back then his compliments gave me the reassurance to know I was doing it right.
 I've never made household furniture though.
 My mix of hand & machine tools is not up to that calibre.
 I plan a lot with drawings to visualize the final product, including all the details.
 I am also a miser with wood, trying to achieve the most efficient cut to waste as little as possible.
 I scrounge every bit of teak I can find.
 If you consider how scarce aged teak is you'll understand why.
 If you keep your eyes open you can find 1970s Danish furniture that possesses that special patina of aged teak.
 Matching wood colour is difficult and rare.
 For these reason I measure 10 times to cut once!
 With this in mind I refurbished

 Panache's upper cabinets & bulkheads, built settee backrests, storage boxes, speaker enclosures,